-In other words, when you observe an outdoor tree that looks dead in winter, it knows what it’s doing.
-We needn’t fear for its wellbeing.
+In other words, when you observe an outdoor tree that looks dead in the winter, it knows what it’s doing.
+We needn’t fear for its well-being.

-Now that you know what natural winter dormancy means for outdoor trees, you’ll understand a bit more about what’s going on with your indoor fiddle leaf fig in cold months, and how best to nurture it.
+Now that you know what natural winter dormancy means for outdoor trees, you’ll understand a bit more about what’s going on with your indoor fiddle leaf figs in winter and cold months, and how best to nurture them.

 Since houseplants are indoors, they don’t experience the dormant cycle the same way they would if they lived outdoors in their cold, natural habitat.

-Next, recommit to using your moisture meter to determine exactly when to water (https://fiddleleaffigplant.com/moisture-meter/), since dry winter (indoor) air may parch your plant—while on the other hand, partial, sporadic slowdowns may equal a less thirsty tree.
+Next, recommit to using your moisture meter to determine exactly when to water, since dry winter (indoor) air may parch your plant—while on the other hand, partial, sporadic slowdowns may equal a less thirsty tree.
 These conflicting winter variables can not be trusted, and only the true moisture content of your root ball can convey the plant’s water needs.

-The best resource for exactly that is The Fiddle Leaf Fig Expert: Your Guide to Growing Healthy Ficus Lyrata Plants.
+The best resource for exactly that is The Fiddle Leaf Fig Expert: Your Guide to Growing Healthy Ficus Lyrata Plants (also available in Kindle edition).
 Grab a copy now so you’re ready for whatever surprises each new season brings.

 Another example of a fiddle leaf fig owner who questioned why her plant is still growing in winter: https://www.houzz.com/discussions/4447474/fiddle-leaf-fig-new-growth-in-winter-help